COVID-19 Related County Closures & Updates

 The Employ Prince George’s American Job Center in Largo and all Employ Prince George’s offices are closed to the public.

-The Department of the Environment (DoE) will continue to provide trash, recycling and yard trim collection services on schedule.
+The Department of the Environment (DoE) continues to provide trash, recycling, and yard trim collection services on schedule.
 Trash must be contained in heavy-duty plastic bags, securely tied and closed.
 Only those residents who do not have County-contracted Residential Curbside Collection should use the Residential Convenience Drop-Off Centers for disposal of regular household bagged trash and recyclables.

-Our Department of Family Services, in conjunction with our Department of Public Works and Transportation, will continue to provide meal deliveries to seniors who are already part of existing delivery programs, including the Senior Nutrition Program, whose participants began receiving their meals by delivery last week.
+Our Department of Family Services, in conjunction with our Department of Public Works and Transportation, will continue to provide meal deliveries to seniors who are already part of existing delivery programs, including the Senior Nutrition Program.

 Beginning, Thursday, March 26, 2020, the Office of Finance Treasurer’s Window (located on the first floor of the Wayne K. Curry Building) will be closed until further notice.
 Those looking to make Property Tax Payments should submit their payments via mail, online payment platform, or dropbox.
 The dropbox is located outside of the Wayne K. Curry Building.
 Visit the Tax Inquiry website to pay online.
 For more Property Tax and payment by mail information, visit the Property Tax website.

 The Prince George’s County Fire/Emergency Medical Services (EMS) Department has been working to closely monitor and respond to the COVID-19 situation in our communities.